Climate Alarm Call

 Figure 1

 The Paris Accord set a target of keeping global temperature rise below 1.5°C above pre-industrial levels.
-The developed world, it seems, is too welded to a lifestyle founded on fossil fuels.
-A rapid shift to renewable energy put in jeopardy the fortunes of those whose wealth relied on coal, oil and gas extraction, processing and combustion.
+The developed world, however, is welded to a lifestyle founded on fossil fuels.
+A rapid shift to renewable energy puts in jeopardy the fortunes of those whose wealth relies on coal, oil and gas extraction, processing and combustion.
 They, it seems, have a louder voice than the green lobby.
-The results of this first world balance of power are all too evident in Fig. 1.
-The Paris Accord is dead.
+As a consequence of this, the Paris Accord was and is pie in the sky.

 What lies ahead, however, is far more calamitous.
 Fig. 2 is not some doom-mongering rhetoric.
 It is a simple mathematical fact that even graphically-challenged politicians can understand: a prediction of global temperature increase up to the end of this century based on the current rate of increase, i.e. assuming that nothing changes before 2050.
 Make no mistake.
 The greenhouse gases currently in our atmosphere are going to remain in our atmosphere for many years (CO2 - hundreds of years) to come.
 Their impact on global temperature will continue well beyond 2100.
 If we add more (we are) then we will not see a slowing of global warming.
-Figure 2 is more likely than not, no matter how many wind turbines we erect.
+Figure 2 displays a future which has become more likely than not, no matter how many solar panels or wind turbines we erect.

 Figure 2